calliecameron/pi-server/README.md

 ## VPN

-Forward TPC port 1194 to the server on the server's LAN's router.
+Forward TCP port 1194 to the server on the server's LAN's router.

 Set static routes on the server's LAN's router: